varadjoshi08/ai-assisted-cefr-assessment/README.md

 - 🎤 Audio recording and playback
 - 🤖 CEFR level assessment using AI models
 - 📊 Visual analysis with radar and bar charts
-- 🧠 Modular and context-based React architecture
 - 📄 PDF certificate generation
+- 📁 Modular file structure with reusable components and hooks

 ---